richmondu/toy_application/README.md

    Use AWS Elastic Load Balancer that points to an Auto Scaling Group of more than 1 EC2 instance located in multi-AZ availability zones for scalability and high availability
    Can alternatively use Docker Swarm or Kubernetes.

-6. <b>Documentation</b>

-   Use Swagger (OpenAPI) for documentation.
-When using FastAPI, support for Swagger is easier.